mist-devel/mist-board/cores/plus_too/readme.md

 - Use of MiSTS PS2 mouse emulation
   - Need to disable all parts dealing with mouse inialization

-Binaries are available at https://github.com/mist-devel/mist-binaries/tree/master/cores/plustoo.
+Binaries are available at the [binaries repository](https://github.com/mist-devel/mist-binaries/tree/master/cores/plus_too).